ea5gvk/m0glj-HBNet-GPS/README.md

 #### Optional Modules
 * Flask - Required for dashboard
 * smtplib - Required for sending email.
+If pip fails to install module, it may already be installed as most Linux distributions have this module by default.
-If pip fails to install module, it may already be installed as most Linux distrobutions have this module by default.
+* traceback - If pip fails to install module, it may already be installed as most Linux distrobutions have this module by default.
 * slixmpp - Required for upcoming XMPP gateway.
+* folium - Required for mapping on dashboard.

 This should work for DMR radios that send location data as a UTF-8 NMEA sentence.
 I am hopping to add support for more radios in the future.